The New Moon In Aries Is Here To Light Our Inner Fire

 On April 1, a new moon will form in the courageous and determined sign of Aries.
 Even though the start of Aries season is technically the astrological new year, it's really the new moon that sets off the true celestial new year.

-This energy will light a fire inside us and inspire us to boldly forge new paths in our lives, according to Madi Murphy, co-founder of the CosmicRx.
-She says now we will "see with pure clarity what brings us sheer joy and what ignites our self expression."
+This energy will light a fire inside us and inspire us to boldly forge new paths in our lives, according to Madi Murphy, co-founder of CosmicRx.
+She says now we will "see with pure clarity what brings us sheer joy and what ignites our self-expression."
 It's time to go after our wildest dreams — the super potent energy of the new moon is behind us.

 Advertisement